 Differences can also be found in style of outputs.
 Community dock categorized as action research does not end by completing academic papers.
-Rather, community dock makes an emphasis on giving feedback to local agents in workshops, social improvement proposals, and action reports.
+Rather, community dock makes an emphasis on giving feedback to local agents in workshops, social improvement proposals and action reports.

 In creating a plan of implementation, a difference between community dock and conventional methods is clear.
-While careful planning is taken as a given, implementation through community dock requires more flexible planning is required by allowing policy for the design and implementation process with collaboration among different stakeholders of the community.
+While careful planning is taken for granted in a conventional policy method with unaltered institutions, implementation through community dock needs more flexible planning that is required by allowing modification of the design and implementation process with collaboration among different stakeholders of the community.